-- (i) Category 1 inspections refer to official controls at slaughter plants, assembly centres and holdings. - (ii) Category 2 inspections refer to official controls at livestock markets and the ports of Dublin, Rosslare, Greenore and Waterford and the airport of Shannon - (iii) The results of the risk based documentary checks carried out on the returned journey logs is included in the report. - (iv) Ireland implements a system whereby approximately 25% of returned journey logs are selected for detailed checks after the completion of the journey.
+- (i) Category 1 inspections refer to official controls at slaughter plants, assembly centres and holdings. - (ii) Category 2 inspections refer to official controls at livestock markets and the ports of Dublin,, Greenore, Foynes, Rosslare and Waterford and the airport of Shannon - (iii) The results of the risk based documentary checks carried out on the returned journey logs is included in the report. - (iv) Ireland implements a system whereby approximately 25% of returned journey logs are selected for detailed checks after the completion of the journey.
 The selection of these journey logs is based on the risk of non compliance associated with the transporter responsible for the individual journeys.
-DAFM officials with responsibility for assessing these journey logs are instructed to deal with minor deficiencies at a local level and report any major deficiencies to the CCA for further action. - (v) In addition to the journey log checks mentioned (iii) above, non-compliances detected on foot of the information provided to the Irish CA as part of the ongoing system of formal collaboration with the French Authorities that has been in place since 2011 are included under documentary checks (Watering and feeding, journey times and resting)
+DAFM officials with responsibility for assessing these journey logs are instructed to deal with minor deficiencies at a local level and report any major deficiencies to the CCA for further action. - (v) In addition to the journey log checks mentioned (iii) above, non-compliances detected on foot of information provided to the Irish CA as a result of the close co-operation with the Dutch and French Authorities is included under documentary checks (Watering and feeding, journey time, suitable drinking facilities and resting)

-1. ANALYSIS OF THE MAJOR DEFICIENCIES DETECTED DURING NON-DISCRIMINATORY INSPECTIONS 2016
+1. ANALYSIS OF THE MAJOR DEFICIENCIES DETECTED DURING NON-DISCRIMINATORY INSPECTIONS 2017

 A major deficiency is one that had a direct negative impact on the welfare of the animals being transported or one which is likely to have a direct negative effect on the animals at some point during the planned journey.
 The decision to class a deficiency as "major" takes into account all relevant issues relating to the journey such as the type of animals being transported (e.g. the effect of wet/insufficient bedding on young animals versus adult animals), the length of the intended journey (e.g. necessity for the provision of water and temperature control on long journeys), the current and expected weather conditions and so on.

-Water drinkers not working would be considered a major non-compliance but providing it was rectified immediately on foot of a routine check by an OV or by the transporter prior to the commencement of the journey, it is not recorded as a major non-compliance.
+Water drinkers not working or unsuitable for the species or age of animal would be considered a major non-compliance but providing it was rectified immediately on foot of a routine check by an OV or by the transporter prior to the commencement of the journey, it is not recorded as a major non-compliance.
 Thus, the classification of the deficiency must take into account the action taken to address the non compliance and the timeframe in which the issue was rectified.